 2. Push notifications are for all types of devices

-About 40% consumers own both a tablet and a smartphone.
+About 40% of consumers own both a tablet and a smartphone.
 Brands trying to retain such customers need to be conscious about their push campaigns because it is not a smartphone-based marketing gimmick.
 Brands need to design different messages for each device type while being extremely relevant and interactive.
 You receive Instagram push notifications and a lot of mobile app notifications.

 And this is not all.